DimensionDev/Holoflows-Kit/api-documents/kit.automatedtabtask.md

 ## AutomatedTabTask() function

-Based on AsyncCall.
 Open a new page in the background, execute some task, then close it automatically.

 <b>Signature:</b>